 Green is the color of health

-Color truly counts in food and finding chlorophyll rich foods isn’t difficult–it’s in any organic plant matter that is green.
+Color truly counts in food and finding chlorophyll rich foods isn’t difficult – it’s in any organic plant matter that is green.
 Chlorophyll A reflects sunlight in wavelengths that we see as blue-green, while chlorophyll B reflects in the green-yellow range.
 No artificial colorings, please.
 I had the most interesting debate with a client who was certain that green jello was chlorophyll rich.
-Perhaps if she had made it with seaweed, but I digress.
+Perhaps if she had made it with seaweed or algae, but I digress.
 Chlorophyll comes from nature’s true colorings of the leaves, grasses and plants we can consume.

 Why chlorophyll rocks